JustinHop/serverherald/README.md

 ACTIVE by polling the API.
 It supports multiple notification methods, with email being the most popular.

+This version has been patched by Justin Hoppensteadt to make it compatible with Rackspace OpenStack Cloud again.
+Also it is now compatible with sending webhooks to a python cherrypy server.

+Auth caching curently broken.

 ## Usage

 For your first run, enable the silent switch so that serverherald can learn